Leg0shii/Task-Modeller/README.md

 - [ ] check entered values on creation
 - [ ] only comments when project is created
 - [ ] init project only when init steps are done
+- [x] make nodes be selected for each drawing field
+- [x] remove selection when adding new item to field
+- [x] uncolor nodes after switching window
+- [x] select window when item is selected